-Here are some of the top Richmond schools offering training, including Certstaffix Training (68 courses), ONLC Training Centers (62 courses), and New Horizons (47 courses).
+Here are some of the top Richmond schools offering training, including Certstaffix (68 courses), New Horizons (47 courses), and University of Richmond (3 courses).

 The University of Richmond Bootcamp offers part-time courses web development, data analytics, and cybersecurity in Richmond, Virginia.
-Throughout the programs, students will have access to career planning assistance with technical interview training, virtual tech panels, and resume reviews.
 The bootcamps are offered through the University of Richmond School of Professional & Continuing Studies in partnership with Trilogy Education Services.